I think they also make an awesome cupcake flavor.

-- Crush the oreo cookies in a food processor until they're super fine and no large bits remain.
+- Crush the oreo cookies in a food processor until no large bits remain.
+Set aside.

 - Slowly add in the powdered sugar, 1 cup at a time.
 Place a kitchen towel over the stand mixer, to help reduce the powdered sugar clouds.